nicolaschou/StackMM/README.md

   - Added ability to select files in multiple batches for each acquisition.
 - **v1.2** (8/19/2025)
   - Added ability to remove selected files and increased error handling/messaging.
+- **v1.3** (11/9/2025)
+  - Added alert that lists how the script categorized the selected images and added document naming to avoid backend Photoshop limitations.